 School of Social Work

 This is a full-time (100%), twelve month non-tenure track academic professional position.
+The position is grant-funded and renewal is contingent upon availability of funds.
 Salary is competitive and commensurate with qualifications.
 The proposed start date is as soon as possible after the closing date.
-There are multiple positions available.

 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of contingent offer.